 Simple English definitions for legal terms

-Read a random definition: memorandum of association
+Read a random definition: sole and separate use

 The prior-claim rule is a principle that says if you want to get back some money you paid in taxes, you have to tell the government first.
 You can't just go straight to court and ask for your money back.
 You have to let the Internal Revenue Service know that you think you paid too much and ask them to give you a refund or reduce the amount you owe.
 Only after you've done that can you take legal action if necessary.